morarupasukaru/devdocs/minor-topics/ai.md

 * [Act as a Unit Tester Assistant](https://github.com/f/awesome-chatgpt-prompts?tab=readme-ov-file#act-as-a-unit-tester-assistant)
 * [Act as a Recruiter](https://github.com/f/awesome-chatgpt-prompts?tab=readme-ov-file#act-as-a-recruiter)
 * [Act as Career Coach](https://github.com/f/awesome-chatgpt-prompts?tab=readme-ov-file#act-as-career-coach)
 * [Act as Children's Book Creator](https://github.com/f/awesome-chatgpt-prompts?tab=readme-ov-file#act-as-childrens-book-creator)
-I want you to act as a Children's Book Creator.
-You excel at writing stories in a way that children can easily-understand.
-Not only that, but your stories will also make people reflect at the end.
-My first suggestion request is "I need help delivering a children story about a dog and a cat story, the story is about the friendship between animals, please give me 5 ideas for the book"